 Fiber Fast Internet could require some users to become more conscious of their data consumption.
 Here is more information on data consumption and tips you may use to help control your data usage.

-Text content is by far the lightest in file size, and consumes an almost insignificant amount of data.
-Following are pictures, which if downloaded in large amounts, can consume a fair amount of data.
-Music download is one of the higher data-consumers (250 songs = 1GB approx).
+Text content and web browsing consume an almost insignificant amount of data.
+Pictures downloaded in large amounts, can consume a fair amount of data.
+You can download about 250 songs to get to 1GB of data use.
 Playing video games can consume 40MB-300MB per hour, which doesn’t make a huge impact on data use.
-However, the average size of a game is roughly 35GB (when downloaded to console or PC), which does have a significant affect on your monthly bill.
+However, the average size of a game is roughly 35GB (when downloaded to console or PC), which does have a significant effect on your monthly bill.
 Finally, videos (both downloaded or streamed) are by far the heaviest of our internet related activities, in terms of data usage.

 Sometimes your devices can be set up to do things that will consume massive amounts of data without asking beforehand.
 For this reason, it is helpful to check how your data is being consumed on each device connected to the Wi-Fi, so you can adjust them and avoid unnecessary downloads.
 For example, computers, smartphones, and tablets are sometimes predetermined to download new updates the moment they become available, which can be prevented by adjusting their respective settings.